W/Sa/Su at 9am

 Our child pricing is valid for ages 4 through 15.
 Children ages 3 and under are free.

-The tour starts at 9am at Fuchengmen subway station which services subway line 2.
+The tour starts at 9am at Zhushikou subway station which services subway lines 7 and 8.
 You’ll get the exact address, directions, and transportation details immediately after booking.

 The tour ends a short walk away from the start location.
 Your guide will point you in the right direction for wherever you need to go next, or you are welcome to stay at the coffee house as long as you like!